 In certain circumstances it may be appropriate for staff to transport pupils offsite on approved school business.
 The head or deputy/assistant head must oversee the plan and provide oversight of all transport arrangements.
-Staff should not transport pupils without prior authorisation other than in the case of an emergency .
+Staff should not transport pupils without prior authorisation other than in the case of an emergency.

-Staff should ensure that the driver is not distracted while the vehicle is in motion for any reason other than an emergency and should also ensure all passengers are wearing correctly fastened seat belts.
+Staff should ensure that the driver is not distracted while the vehicle is in motion for any reason other than an emergency and should also ensure all passengers are wearing correctly fastened seatbelts.

 Staff should not behave in an illegal or unsafe manner e.g., exceeding the speed limit, being under the influence of drugs or alcohol or using a mobile phone.
-Please refer to the Drivers' Code of Practice for fuller guidance.